2021 - A year in Review

 Branching Support (experimental)

 Allowing Tina-powered sites to switch to any branch is something that we have been working on for a while.
 Branching is so important to developers and content teams because if they want to launch a new feature or post they certainly don't want it live right away.
 We wanted to make sure we did it right, by making the user experience easy to navigate, and we just released it as an experimental feature.
-You can find out how to implement this in our GitHub repository.
+You can find out how to implement this on our docs.

 The next phase